SparkPost/support-docs/content/momentum/4/mta-sts.md

    policy
  - connection to remote site can be encrypted (via the use of STARTTLS)
- - Momentum can authenticate both - the certificate chain presented by the server on the connection and server name in the certificate
+ - Momentum can authenticate both - the certificate chain presented by the server on the connection and the server name in the certificate

-For verifying certificates, Momentum use the configured CA for outbound email defined by [TLS_CA](/momentum/4/config/tls-ca).
+For verifying certificates, Momentum uses the configured CA for outbound email defined by [TLS_CA](/momentum/4/config/tls-ca).
  Momentum does not currently check for certificate revocation via the Online Certificate Status Protocol (RFC 6960).